Aequalis-dev/Sulfur/README.md

-# Luau Script Bot
+# Sulfur

-A Discord bot for your friend group's Roblox server.
+A Roblox Scripting Bot .
 Type `/script <describe what you want>` and it replies with clean, efficient Luau code.